Now that mortgage rates have jumped, it might be time to consider alternatives to the 30-year fixed, such as the

-Put simply, the 5/1 ARM is an adjustable-rate mortgage with a 30-year loan term that’s fixed for the first five years and adjustable for the remaining 25 years.
+A 5/1 ARM is an adjustable-rate mortgage with a 30-year loan term that has a fixed interest rate for the first five years and an adjustable interest rate for the remaining 25 years.

 But after the first five years are up, the interest rate can adjust once annually, either up or down.
 That’s where the “1” comes in, as in one adjustment per year.